WING-NUS/SSID/README-v-Beginner.md

 ./configure
 sudo make install
 ```

-After this, need a restart of the system and check whether the correct version is installed.
+If you take this approach, you may need to manually restart the system to check whether the correct version is installed.

 ```
 ruby --version
 ```

 I also had a hard time installing `bundler v2.1.4` since it is also the latest version.

-If my memory is correct, my successful installation follows these steps:
+A successful installation may follow these steps:

 ```
 https://rubygems.org/gems/bundler/versions/2.1.4